xpufx/freenas-alerta/README.md

 # freenas-alerta
 Use FreeNAS middleware client to push alerts from Freenas to Alerta

+With minor changes it can be used to push the alerts to services other than Alerta as well.

 TrueNAS/FreeNAS does not have a plugin for Alerta, nor does it have a facility to use shell scripts or http/json for alerts.